sistla-gautam/second-brain/1Projects/ashish KT/KBC portal.md

 - once we do that, run the command
 	- `npm run start`
 - create a new application in the Acuity and point it to local (follow `Readme.me`)
-- the local should now be running
+- the local should now be running d